 You provided feedback on three options: ‘Streamline’, ‘Prioritise’ and ‘Transform’.

 You told us you want to see the Golden Mile ‘Transformed’.

-The business case will help us make a final decision on the changes we make to Golden Mile.
+The business case helped us make the final decision on the changes we’ll make to the Golden Mile.

 We will finalise the design and start construction.